Book Review: Strange The Dreamer – Laini Taylor

 This book contains some pretty abstract concepts but Taylor just makes reading this book feel super smooth and simple.
-What can be more perfect and magical than a story about a boy who’s called a dreamer and who’s nose has been broken buy a book of fairy tales?
-Dreams can be very complex (we’ve all watched the movie Inception!) and also messy, but here it all feels wonderful, and the whole book just had this airy feel that I can’t quite explain without having you read this book first.
-Even when she writes about reality and the hardness of the world, she still does that by Weaving some kind of magic into her words (I’m really not sure if that even made sense.
+What can be more perfect and magical than a story about a boy who’s called a dreamer and who’s nose has been broken by a book of fairy tales?
+Dreams can be very complex (we’ve all watched the movie Inception!) and also messy, but here it all feels wonderful, and the whole book just had this airy feel that I can’t quite explain without having you read this book first (just do it!!).
+Even when Taylor writes about reality and the hardness of the world, she still does that by Weaving some kind of magic into her words (I’m really not sure if that even made sense.
 But it feels like that for me!).

 Her characters were amazing.
 The way she lets them remember different things that have been said in the beginning of the book and succeeded in using those lines at the end, made those characters look educated and smart.
 That’s one of the most important things for me in a book.
 Characters need to be smart!

 The romance between Sarai and Lazlo was so incredibly adorable.
-I don’t think anyone could describe first love better than she did.
-This book never got overly sexual.
-It never was about the kissing or the touching, it was always just about being loved and not being alone in the world.
+I don’t think anyone could describe first love better than Taylor did.
+This book never got overly physical.
+It was always just about being loved and not being alone in the world.
 This made me love this book even more.

-The way she plays with sentences and words is beautiful.
-Just two examples.
+The way Taylor plays with sentences and words is beautiful.
+Just two examples: